arangodb/docs/3.10/arangosearch.md

-  the collection level and can be used stand-alone for filtering, but adding them to a `search-alias` View enables you to search over multiple collections at once, called "federated search", and offers you the same capabilities for ranking search results by relevance like with `arangosearch` Views.
+  the collection level and can be used stand-alone for filtering, but adding them to a `search-alias` View enables you to search over multiple collections at once, called "federated search", and offers you the same capabilities for ranking search results by relevance and search highlighting like with `arangosearch` Views.
 Each inverted index can index multiple or even all attribute of the documents of the collection it is defined for.

 {% hint 'info' %}
 Views are not updated synchronously as the source collections